joecefnhedog/pcap_parser/README.md

-# Designing a PCAP file parser in Haskell
+# Designing a PCAP file parser in Haskell.
 Using Haskell to design a parser which is efficient in time and space.
 The file is read in chunks to allow large files to be read easily without encountering memory errors.

 ## Notes on PCAP files.
 It is useful to give some notes on the structure of the PCAP file, which is often read in network analysing tools such as wireshark.
-They ontain data coming drom packets.
+They contain data coming drom packets.
-So the PCAP file has the general structure
+###So the PCAP file has the general structure

 (Global Header) | (Header1) | Data1 | (Header2) | Data2 | ... | (HeaderN) | DataN
 (..) terms are added by libpcap/capture software,